 The most advanced technique of treating rosacea is a laser therapy, as lasers are non-invasive, safe and produce effective results.
 Rosacea causes blood vessels under the skin to enlarge and appear on the surface as redness.
 A laser treatment for rosacea is highly effective in treating these.
 Moreover, some studies have shown that laser treatments can improve acne and pimples.

 Multiple lasers are used to minimize rosacea such as the Nd: YAG laser, the KTP laser and the pulse-dye laser.
 For eliminating rosacea-related thickening of the skin on the nose and cheeks, the erbium YAG laser and Fractional CO2 laser are also used.

 Most of the patients see a visible improvement in their skin after just one laser treatment, but several sessions are needed to completely remove the appearance of rosacea.
 Taking preventive and cautionary measures such as avoiding sun exposure and wearing strong SPF sunblock would disable visible blood vessels from returning.

 Some commonly asked questions regarding rosacea treatment are the following:

-Rosacea can also be treated with the IPL or Intense Pulsed Laser, this method uses short pulses of a high intensity light to treat the skin.
-The difference between IPL therapy and laser treatment is the amount and intensity of light beam made incident at the skin and absorbed by the blood.
-The body removes the heated up skin that gets disposed with the body’s natural system, replacing it with new and smooth skin.
+Rosacea can also be treated with the IPL or Intense Pulsed Laser, this method uses short pulses of high-intensity light to treat the skin.
+The difference between IPL therapy and laser treatment is the amount and intensity of the light beam made incident at the skin and absorbed by the blood.
+The body removes the heated up skin that gets disposed of with the body’s natural system, replacing it with new and smooth skin.
 Sometimes the IPL and PDL are performed in unison.